-A Tufted Titmouse success story!
+A Tufted Titmouse Success Story!

 One of the many benefits of joining the Delaware Nature Society is free access to the trails of Ashland Nature Center.
 Our beautiful trails wind through a variety of habitats and are open from sunrise to sunset every day of the year.
 Non-members are also welcome though we ask that they leave a modest fee in boxes at the trailheads.
 This May, our friendly front desk team of Leah Awitan and Glynne Nagle went to check one of these boxes and a bird flew out!
 They could see a nest inside, so they quickly made a warning sign to avoid any further disturbance.